github/opensource.guide/overviews/wikis/index.md

 consequat."
 ---

 Good documentation is key to the success of any project.
 Making that documentation accessible enables people to learn about your project.
-Making it easy to update ensures that it stays relevant. **GitHub Wikis** are a great way to present information about a project in a readable way while making it easy for contributors to propose changes.
+Making it easy to update ensures that it stays relevant. **Wikis** on GitHub are a great way to present information about a project in a readable way while making it easy for contributors to propose changes.

 ## Creating Your Wiki